The famous line uttered by Joe from Friends echoes down through jelly lore:

 But during a jelly sting, many of these cells get stuck on human skin unfired.
 According to jelly sting rumors, sting treatments like vinegar, urin and meat tenderizer break up these cells before they have a chance to inject their toxin.

 In this study two brave scientists willingly exposed themselves to sea wasps (Chiropsalmus quadrumanus) and Atlantic stinging nettles (Chrysaora quinquecirrha).
 For 20 days straight each authors placed a tentacle on their inner arm, followed by a particular treatment, and then rated the pain.
 Surprisingly, many of the most common treatments, like vinegar, alcohol and ammonia actually made the pain * worse*, not better.
 Pee, distilled water and meat tenderizer had no effect (as an aside: how awesome is it that these authors stung themselves and doused the sting with pee ALL FOR SCIENCE!).
 So, what did work?
 Pain killers.
 Doh.
 After all this magic-potion-vinegar-pee brouhaha, it turns out that regular o’ lidocaine really is the way to go.
 But lidocaine doesn’t just make the pain go away, it actually prevents the undischarged stinging cells from firing.
-Other methods like vinegar and meat tenderizer can then be used to remove the cells (on their own, vinegar, alcohol, ammonia and meat tenderizer actually cause massive discharge of thousands of stinging cells, rather than breaking them down).
+Other methods like vinegar and meat tenderizer can then be used to remove the cells.

 And as for Monica, how did she fare?
 I choose to believe they’re all happy and subdued after a healthy dose of lidocaine and a rescued day at the beach. (or is that perhaps shame after reading this post?)